 “Sensory rooms are spaces where children and adults can explore their environments through visual, auditory and tactile experiences,” explains Karen Gallichio, Product Development Specialist at Enabling Devices.

 “They offer highly individualized experiences and serve individuals with a variety of disabilities including autism spectrum disorders, developmental disabilities, post-traumatic stress disorders (PTSD), cerebral palsy and sensory processing disorders.”
 In fact, notes Gallichio, sensory rooms are wonderful for anyone who wants to relax, regardless of abilities.

 There is great variability in the design of sensory rooms.
-Typically, they include any combination of products including swings, ball pits, LED light illuminators, bubble tubes, gel pads, bead chain curtains, weighted vests, musical and tactile toys, sensory wall panels, aromatherapy fans and comfortable seating such as beanless bag chairs.
+Typically, they include any combination of products including swings, LED light illuminators, bubble tubes, bead chain curtains, musical and tactile toys, sensory wall panels and comfortable seating such as beanless bag chairs.